Over the years, the DFC has been the springboard for performers including

 After a brief closure in the ‘80s, Harry reopened the DFC in 1993 at its current location.

-In 2016, Harry decided to return to his first love, performing on stage, and sold his beloved DFC to friends and supporters, Saul Rosenthal and Claude Brachfeld, who honor Harry’s legacy.
+In 2016, Harry decided to return to his first love, performing on stage, and sold his beloved DFC to friends and supporters, Saul Rosenthal and Claude Brachfeld, who honored Harry’s legacy until 2023, when the shop was sold to long time manager Ian Dehmel, who continues to uphold the legacy of the store and its beloved customers.
 The DFC has always been, and will continue to be, a welcoming home for the acoustic music community.
 For more about Harry Tuft, go here.

 Harry Tuft, the DFC Founder